andy-symonds/pard3-analysis/README.md

 # Coordinated assembly and release of adhesions builds apical junctional belts during de novo polarisation of an epithelial tube

-Symonds, Buckley & Clarke, manuscript (submitted, 2020)
+Symonds*, Buckley*, Williams & Clarke, manuscript (submitted, 2020) *Equal contribution

+Current manuscript is on bioRxiv

-Code used for analysis in figures 1 and 3
+This repository contains the code used for analysis shown in figures 1 and 3